peterhebert/wp-composer-sync/README.md

 - Easy to add entire product families (Gravity Forms, WP Migrate, etc.)
 - Maintainable - edit JSON instead of PHP code

+### How the Manifest is Loaded

-The command checks for `pro-plugins.json` first (your custom version), then falls back to `pro-plugins.default.json` (the included example).
+The command checks for manifests in this priority order:

+1. **Project root** - `repositories-packages.json` (your custom manifest)
+2. **Package default** - `repositories-packages.default.json` (included with this package)
+3. **Hardcoded fallback** - Minimal ACF Pro support if no manifests found

+This means your custom manifest completely overrides the default, so make sure to include any default plugins you still need when creating your custom version.

 ## Requirements